glarsson/glarssonaws/README.md

 6) Open git bash, go to /c/source/ and run ‘git clone https://github.com/glarsson/glarssonaws.git’

 7) Create keys;
-   in git bash go to /c/source/glarssonaws/terraform/test/keys and run:
+   in git bash create the ssh keys for the environments in the following directories:

-   ssh-keygen -t rsa -b 4096 -C "your_email@address.com"
+   /c/source/glarssonaws/terraform/test/keys

-   name the key "test_key" and enter a password if you'd like, the private key is in .gitignore
+   /c/source/glarssonaws/terraform/staging/keys

-   do the same for /c/source/glarssonaws/terraform/staging/keys and
+   /c/source/glarssonaws/terraform/production/keys

-   /c/source/glarssonaws/terraform/production/keys, the name of the keys when asked by ssh-keygen
+   to create key run command in git bash: ssh-keygen -t rsa -b 4096 -C "your_email@address.com"

-   is "test_key", "staging_key" and "production_key", password or not is up to you.
+   name the key "<environment>_key" so for each it will be "test_key", "staging_key" and "production_key".

 8) In each terraform environment, create "secret_variables.tf", this file will contain the username and password for your aurora cluster root user: